 Recall that is computed via softmax over dot products:

-Substituting this into our log-likelihood and using the property :
+Substituting this into our log-likelihood and using the property , we get:

 This expanded form reveals the two forces at work during training: